The 4 Ps of Marketing: What They Are and How to Use Them

 In some respects, the five Cs reflect many of the same concerns of the four and five Ps, but with added emphasis on external factors, such as possible outside collaborations and competitive research.

 Furthermore, while “climate” refers to the social, political, and economic context surrounding the market, “customer” refers to the target market and customer experience.
-“Company,” meanwhile, refers to the place of the company and their available resources in the marketing process.
+“Company” refers to the place of the company and its available resources in the marketing process.

-The five Cs promote creativity while allowing you to identify your company’s strengths and what competitive advantage you have in a particular market, versus your competitors.
-As you create new marketing strategies to enhance your brand, the five Cs will help you to clearly define key performance indicators (KPIs).

-Now that you know the 4Ps and other marketing mixes, here is a quick refresher on your main objectives for your marketing strategy:
+Effective marketing takes time, but proper preparation can yield outstanding success.
+As you look to your next marketing endeavour, define your Ps with Marketing Mix Implementation from IE Business School.
+Just getting started in marketing?
+Build the skills you need for an entry-level role with the Meta Social Media Marketing or Marketing Analytics Professional Certificates on Coursera.

 Editorial Team